arturfabricio/project-mlops/reports/README.md

 >
 > Answer:

-We all worked in anaconda, so, to ensure we could all have similar environments, we created two files: environment.txt, which we use to create a template conda environment, and requirements.txt, which includes all the needed python dependencies.
-If someone were to create a environment similar to the one we used for this project, one would only have to run "conda create --name <env> --file environment.txt", to create the conda env, and then run "pip install -r requirements.txt" to install the proper dependencies.
-Also, as the course went on, we found ourselves using new dependenvies.
-To ensure we were all still working in the same env, we kep updating our requirements.txt file, and notify each other whenever there was a need for us to install new dependencies, which we did by running the aforementioned pip install command.
+We all worked in Anaconda, so, to ensure we could all have similar environments, we created two files: environment.txt, which we use to create a template conda environment, and requirements.txt, which includes all the needed python dependencies.
+If someone were to create an environment similar to the one we used for this project, one would only have to run "conda create --name <env> --file environment.txt", to create the conda env, and then run "pip install -r requirements.txt" to install the proper dependencies.
+Also, as the course went on, we found ourselves using new dependencies.
+To ensure we were all still working in the same env, we kept updating our requirements.txt file, and notify each other whenever there was a need for us to install new dependencies, which we did by running the aforementioned pip install command.

 ### Question 5